 When you convey information relating to an identified or identifiable natural person (“Personal Data”) on the CanopyLAB website and/or on the CanopyLAB learning platform (the “Service”) we collect and process that information.
 The protection of your Personal Data is important to us and we wish to explain how we handle your Personal Data.

 In order to protect your Personal Data as best possible, we continuously assess the level of risk that our data processing affects your rights.
 We are particularly aware of the risk of you being subject to discrimination or ID theft, or to suffer financial loss, loss of reputation or data privacy.

 1. What kind of Personal Data do we collect?

-1.1 We collect the following Personal Data when you sign up for the Service:
+1.1 We collect the following Personal Data when you sign up for and use the Service: